digital-science/dimensions-network-gen/README.md

   --help                Show this message and exit.
 ```

-### Input files
+## Input files

-* Each visualization generated is based on a subset of publications that you can define using SQL. **Example SQL definitions are stored in the `user-input-examples/` directory**.
+Visualizations are generated based on a subset of publications that you can define using SQL.

+* Each visualization is triggered by a corresponding SQL file containing a query and, optionally, some configuration directives.
+* Example SQL definitions are stored in the `user-input-examples/` directory.
 * Each file should contain a single SQL query that returns a list of Dimensions publication IDs **in a field called `id`**.
 * File names should be of the format `$title.sql`.
   * For example, a file called `archaeology.sql` will create a network listed under the title "archaeology".

-Example contents of `last_30_days.sql`:
+E.g. these are the contents of `last_30_days.sql`:

 ```sql
 select id